akshay000013/AutomateTucan/README.md

 # Automate-Tucan

+### Note - The script needs to be run once at the beginning to store the content from the url in a .txt file for comparison later.
+If a student registers for a wahlbereich, a new entry is added to the leistungsspiegel and this will send an email as well.

 ## Project Description
 A python script that sends an e-mail alert when a new grade is available on the website.